silviyahristova/handyfix/README.md

 This project is to design and create a static website that is done mainly through HTML and CSS.

 The main goal of the website is to get potential customers to use one or more of the provided services.
 The site will help users learn about the range of services offered by the handyman, including repairs, maintenance, and installations.
-This helps users understand if the handyman can address their specific needs.
-The website.
+This will help users to understand if the handyman can address their specific needs.

 By making the site fully responsive, the site aims to be easily accessible no matter which platform the user is viewing the site on.